nbhat1998/PintOS/doc/threads.md

 > How is the way you divided the cost of scheduling between code
 > inside and outside interrupt context likely to affect performance?

+As timer interrupts happen once per tick, carrying out resource intensive tasks within a timer interrupt will add latency to the program.
+Resource intensive tasks that happen outside of interrupts are not carried out as often, and have less of a bearing on the overall runtime of the program.

 ### RATIONALE